donaldmears/NCUA_5300_Call_Report_Data/README.md

 • **concat_call_reports.py** concatenates all of the quarterly csv files produced by the callreportdata.py code into a single csv file

+There are also two Jupyter Notebook files:

 • **callreport.ipynb** Jupyter Notebook file containing code from both **callreportdata.py** and **concat_call_reports.py**

+• **concat_callreport_with_avg_assets.ipynb** Jupyter Notebook file containing updated code from **concat_call_reports.py** that also includes a calculated field for average assets which is used in various metrics such as Return on Assets (ROA)

 ________________________________________________________________________________